mrlem/android-compose-template/README.md

 A project template with the following objectives in mind:

 * encourage usage of **modern UI** tools
+* encourage creation of a design system
+* use a single source of truth
 * make it easy to write new features
 * optimize for incremental build
 * minimize external deps
-* encourage creation of a design system

 ## Sample features